 Treatments Available for Addicts in Rural Communities

 Substance abuse care is critical to ensure addiction can be addressed and treated in rural communities.
-To begin your recovery journey, turn to the evidence-based treatment programs at Gateway Foundation.
+To begin your recovery journey, turn to the evidence-based treatment programs at Gateway.
 We have 14 locations throughout the state, offering a full continuum of substance abuse treatment for adults and adolescents.